 - Build local and, why not, international community member networks.

 - Provide multiple opportunities for issues to be discussed before they become too large or out of control.

 - Provide members with the opportunity to hone their problem-solving skills, decision-making abilities, and communications skills.

 15 successful community engagement strategies

 No organisation can be successful unless its entire community shares the same vision and acts in the best interests of its members.
-As a result, the community engagement strategy should focus on the following:
+As a result, your community engagement strategy should focus on the following:

-- Increasing community engagement in each effort;
+- Increasing community engagement with each effort;

 - Inspiring community members to believe in a shared vision;